 …because the hand has more nuttiness and multiple components on the former board.

 That wraps up part 1 of this series.
 In the next installment, I’ll explain when it is correct and incorrect to draw analogies between NLHE hands and PLO hands.
-Watch out for that in the coming weeks here on Upswing.

 Read more from Upswing Poker:

 - Pot Limit Omaha Strategy Quiz – Only a PLO Expert Will Score 9/10

 - PLO Lab Sneak Peek – Cutting Edge Pot Limit Omaha Strategy